esyN/esyN-simulation/README.txt

 How to run	= open Simulator.R
-		  optionally set the input_path and output_path (if you want to use a folder other than that containing the script) run the script
+		  optionally set the input_path and output_path (if you want to use a folder other than that containing the script) install rjson and zoo packages if you haven't done yet run the script
 		  when prompted:
 		  	- optionally set a place to monitor (by default all places are monitored)